ethereum-optimism/optimism-tutorial/hardhat/README.md

 docker-compose build # --parallel
 ```

-# NEED TO CHECK WHICH IS FASTER, the exports of the --parallel (or both)

 Note that you will see a **Done** message at some point during the build process.
 Ignore it,
 it means that a specific section is done, and even though you do not see progress at that
 moment the build is continuing.